Protests and sold out flights follow Putin’s mobilisation

 Sources in booking agencies told Kommersant that the demand for urgent departures to Kazakhstan, Armenia, Turkey, Uzbekistan and the United Arab Emirates, previously the go-to destinations for post-invasion Russian expats, have jumped at least three-fold.

 On September 21 the cost of Moscow-Yerevan tickets reached $2,400.
 For this Saturday, the price of a ticket reaches approximately $4,800.
-Before Vladimer Putin's announcement tha price was less than $200.
+Before Vladimer Putin's announcement the price was less than $200.

 Serbian media reported the arrival of a large group of Russians in Belgrade, with some telling Nova.rs they were fleeing to avoid mobilisation.
 Tickets on Moscow-Belgrade flights are reportedly changing hands for several thousand euros.

-In the meantime after weeks of deliberations Finland is now rushing to shut its border to Russian tourists holding Schengen visas.
-This would make it the last EU state sharing a land border with Russia to do so, following the previous decisions by Poland, Lithuania, Latvia, and Estonia.
+In the meantime, after weeks of deliberations Finland is now rushing to shut its border to Russian tourists holding Schengen visas.
+This would make it the last EU state sharing a land border with Russia to do so, following the previous decisions by Poland, Lithuania, Latvia and Estonia.
 Latvian authorities have already stated that no exceptions will be made for Russian draft dodgers.

 "Today we decided to start preparing a national decision on how we can limit or completely prevent this tourist flow, and this national decision could include a new law to be made very quickly, or an interpretation of existing rules," Foreign Minister Pekka Haavisto said on September 21.